ygn1231/Maize6KGSP/README.md

 | **LASSO** | Least Absolute Shrinkage and Selection Operator | Sparse regression |
 | **XGBoost** | Extreme Gradient Boosting | Tree-based machine learning |

-For a new trait or population, we recommend comparing candidate models with the `cv` module before performing final predictions.
+For a new trait or population, model performance should be evaluated with the `cv` module before final prediction.

----

-## OUTPUT
+## Output

-Depending on the module used, `Maize6KGSP` can generate:

 | Module | Major output |
 |:--|:--|